 School safety, security, climate, culture, and emergency preparedness assessments can be an excellent way to improve school safety efforts while also enhancing the ability of teachers to teach and students to learn.
 Safe Havens has a solid reputation with our clients for focusing on no-cost and low-cost ways to improve safety, security and emergency preparedness while helping schools create more pleasant, professional and effective learning and work environments.

 As the leading international non-profit school safety center, we are focused on helping school officials develop sustainable safety, security and emergency preparedness strategies that work in the unique environment of K-12 schools.
-The extensive experience our analysts have working with school systems across the United States, our work experience in more than two dozen countries, as well as what we have learned authoring and co-authoring twenty-six books on school safety give us a broad perspective on current best practices in school safety.
+The extensive experience our analysts have working with school systems across the United States, our work experience in more than two dozen countries, as well as what we have learned authoring and co-authoring more than thirty books on school safety give us a broad perspective on current best practices in school safety.
 Our analysts have published more books, produced more training videos, authored more web courses and have work experience in more countries than all the consultants for any ten school safety consulting firms in the world combined.